Truski/chum-chart/README.md

 # chumchart
-Make a D&amp;D Alignment Chart with your Friends
+Make a D&amp;D alignment chart with your friends.
+Send your friends a link so they can take a quiz.
+Once you and eight of your friends have completed the survey, ChumChart will generate an alignment chart of you and your friends.

 ## Database Overview
 ```